Refinitiv/Real-Time-SDK/ema/Examples/Training/100_Series_Examples/110__MarketPrice__FileConfig/ReadMe.txt

 Summary
 =======

-The 110__MarketPrice__FileConfig application is provided as an example of OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library to access and parse OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+110__MarketPrice__FileConfig is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

-The 110__MarketPrice__FileConfig showcases implicit dependence of the EMA OmmConsumer on the EmaConfig.xml file locates in the application working directory.
-Specific connectivity of this application is specified in the config file unlike all the other training examples.
+110__MarketPrice__FileConfig illustrates an implicit dependence of the Omm Consumer on the EmaConfig.xml file located in the application's working directory.
+Unlike other training examples, this application depends on EmaConfig.xml to determine its connectivity parameters.

 Detailed Description
 ====================

-The 110__MarketPrice__FileConfig implements the following high level steps:
+110__MarketPrice__FileConfig implements the following high-level steps:

 + Implements OmmConsumerClient class in AppClient
-  - overrides desired methods
+  - Overrides desired methods
-+ Instantiates AppClient object to receive and processe item messages
++ Instantiates an AppClient object to receive and process item messages
-+ Instantiates and modifies OmmConsumerConfig object
++ Instantiates and modifies an OmmConsumerConfig object
-  - sets consumer name to "Consumer_2"
+  - Sets the consumer name to "Consumer_2"
-  - loads configuration information for the specified consumer name from the EmaConfig.xml file present in its working folder
+  - Loads configuration information for the specified consumer name from the EmaConfig.xml file in the application's working folder
 + Instantiates an OmmConsumer object which initializes the connection and logs into the specified server.
 + Opens a streaming item interest
-  - MarketPrice IBM.N item from DIRECT_FEED service
+  - MarketPrice IBM.N item from the DIRECT_FEED service
-+ Processes data received from API for 60 seconds
++ Processes data received from the API for 60 seconds
-  - all received messages are processed on API thread of control
+  - All received messages are processed on the API's thread of control
 + Exits

-Note: if needed, these and other details may be modified to fit local
+Note: If needed, you can modify these and other details to fit your local
-      environment using EmaConfig.xml file.

-Note: please refer to the EMA library ReadMe.txt file for details on
+      environment using the EmaConfig.xml file.
+For details on the standard configuration, refer to the EMA library ReadMe.txt file or the EMA Configuration Guide.
-      standard configuration.